• A fun & friendly weekend of playing & hearing folk music

 Many workshops, with subjects like “Learning to Jam,” “Tunes that are Cooler Than They are Hard,” and “How to Play by Ear” are designed to encourage musicians who have been “stuck in their living room,” haven't picked up their instrument since high school, or maybe just wanted to play an instrument but never dared!

 In addition to workshops geared toward beginners and non-musicians, there's plenty of interest for the intermediate and advanced musician.
 Folk College participants return year after year and many are teachers and performers in their own right.
 Whether you explore a new genre, take home a new concept, or jam with an erhu, musicians of all levels will discover many gems at Folk College.

-Each evening features a staff concert followed by staff-led jam sessions, and many people have commented that these are the best jams they attend all year.
+Each evening features a staff concert followed by staff-led jam sessions that many people have said are the best jams they've attend all year.
 Saturday after the concert, there’s a contradance with an open band.
-And the finale on Sunday is the student Folk Band Concert – so you’ll go home with a warm, fuzzy feeling.
+And the finale on Sunday is the Student Bands Concert – so you’ll go home with a warm, fuzzy feeling.

 So go ahead and browse these pages and be sure to check us out on Facebook.
 You'll get a sense of how people feel about Folk College, and you'll understand why they keep coming back.
 We hope you'll join us!

 Mark your calendar for: